1. What is Attio?

 Attio is built for collaboration.
 Changes you and your team make in Attio are always shown in real-time - so wherever you are in the platform, you’re always looking at the latest version.

-If you're a workspace admin, collections can be shared with your entire workspace, or just certain members.
-To share a collection with another member, click the + icon in the top right corner of your collection.
-Search for their name and set their access level - access levels determine what members can see and do in your collection.
-Learn more about collection access.
+If you're a workspace admin, lists can be shared with your entire workspace, or just certain members.
+To share a list with another member, click the + icon in the top right corner of your list.
+Search for their name and set their access level - access levels determine what members can see and do in your list.
+Learn more about list access.

 In this section, we’ll cover how emails are shared with your team in Attio.